 Are you tired of struggling to understand how to use the OpenAI API in Python?
+Or perhaps you’re interested in supercharging your trading with artificial intelligence?
 Our tutorial is here to help!
 We’ll guide you through creating an OpenAI account, obtaining API keys, and choosing the best OpenAI model for your needs.

-You’ll learn to perform the most common tasks, like text classification, code generation, language translation, and image generation.
-Once you have a handle on that, we will walk through a mini-project where you’ll fine-tune an existing model to classify tweet sentiment.
+I will cover everything at a high level, so you’ll understand what’s available to you.
+You’ll learn to perform common tasks like text classification, code generation, language translation, and image generation.
+Once you have a handle on the basics, we will walk through a mini-project where you’ll fine-tune an existing model to classify tweet sentiment.

 Whether you’re a beginner, an experienced developer, or an algo trader looking to get a hand up on the competition, this tutorial will give you a solid foundation for using the OpenAI API in your Python projects.
 Don’t waste any more time struggling with outdated or confusing resources – start learning the easy way with our tutorial today!

-Follow along using the OpenAI API Python Tutorial Jupyter Notebook.
+Follow along using the OpenAI API Python Tutorial Jupyter Notebook and the video below.

 What is OpenAI?